 He added that much of this comes down to a lack of sex education.

 “We can absolutely improve the quality and depth of sex education in schools, which requires both stronger curriculum and implementation,” he explained.
-“Youth should be learning about condoms and practise how to use them before they are in the moments of having sex with someone else for the first time.”
+“Youth should be learning about condoms and practice how to use them before they are in the moments of having sex with someone else for the first time.”